It happens almost anytime you visit a company’s website for the first time: a little chat bubble appears, often accompanied by a melodic chime.

 The same eConsultancy piece mentions that most customers who use live chat prefer it for one reason: it’s fast.
 In fact, 79 percent of respondents said that.

 According to a SuperOffice Customer Service Benchmark Report, it takes about 10 hours for companies to respond back to social media messages and other inquiries.

 For email, it’s even longer, about 12 hours.

 Customers don’t have to wait nearly as long with live chat.
 It often takes just two minutes for response time..

 With such a convenient means of communicating right at their fingertips, why would anyone prefer using other means if they don’t have to?

-If your company doesn’t already have live chat support on your website, you’re majorly missing out.
-Several large marketing firms found that most customers prefer using live chat over email or phone calls.
-That’s because it offers an immediacy you don’t get through those other means of communication.
+Several large marketing firms found that most customers prefer using a live chat window over email or phone calls.

-As the stats above proved, you could see more leads, purchases, and better customer retention and loyalty by adding live chat support to your business.
-What are you waiting for?
-It’s time to make a positive change for your company today.
+As the stats above proved, you could see more leads, purchases, and better customer experience, retention, and loyalty by adding live chat support to your business and enhancing their satisfaction levels.